 Starting university is a big step in students' lives, but it can mean many changes for their families too.
-Whilst it is important to recognise every student as an individual, we know that for many, their parents and guardians will play a key role in supporting them throughout their studies.
+Whilst it is important to recognise every student as an individual, we know that for many, their parents and carers will play a key role in supporting them throughout their studies.

-Parents' and Guardians' Welcome Address
+Parents' and Carer' Welcome Address

 What to expect

 Our ever popular Understanding the first year resource was developed with students and parents, and works through some of the key moments in students' first year of studies, from nerves around moving in, to first assignments and thinking about accommodation for their second year.
 Getting a feel for what to expect will help you to guide your student and to feel more prepared for what's coming up.